betagouv/mission-transition-ecologique/README.md

 - [x] Set up a vue3 environment for custom element
 - [x] Develop interfaces for several dynamic research paths
-- [ ] Dynamic fit between aid programs and user choices
+- [x] Dynamic fit between aid programs and user choices
-- [ ] Retrieve pertinent public data from the entreprise SIRET number
+- [ ] Send the form at the end of questionnaire to create / update contact on Brevo

 ### Data

 - [ ] Develop a schema for the aid programs provided by several sources
 - [ ] Develop a simple way to store and expose the aid programs dataset

+---

+## Backlog

+### Data

+- [ ] Retrieve pertinent public data from the entreprise SIRET number
 - [ ] Get and update aid programs dataset

 ---